What are linkage agreements?

 Master of Business & Science

 In collaboration with the Keck Graduate Institute, we have developed a pathway to transition you from LMU to KGI's School of Applied Life Sciences.
 The Master of Business and Science (MBS) is designed to train future leaders in the life science industry.
 The team-oriented, project-based, two year MBS curriculum is intense, rigorous and always ahead of the curve.
-It emphasizes experiental learning in the classroom, through a required paid intership at a bioscience company, and as part of the yearlong, capstone Team Masters Project (TMP) in which teams of three to six students work with sponsoring companies to solve actual corporate problems.
+It emphasizes experiental learning in the classroom, through a required paid internship at a bioscience company, and as part of the yearlong, capstone Team Masters Project (TMP) in which teams of three to six students work with sponsoring companies to solve actual corporate problems.

 In addition, students choose an elective concentration in one of the following five areas: bioprocessing, biotech management, clinical and regulatory affairs, medical devices and diagnostics, and pharmaceutical discovery and development.
 With your KGI degree, you will emerge with not only the technical knowledge needed in the workplace, but also with real-world skills, insights and experience needed for success.
 KGI alums have gone to work in companies including: Genentech, Amgen, Pfizer, Eli Lilly, Merck, and Genzyme.